 1. Your details Name/Pronouns: Job title: Organisation: Contact details: 2.
-Details about the child/youth yo u are concerned about (if known) Name/Pronouns: Age: Any additional information (contact details, language, etc): 3.
+Details about the child/youth you are concerned about (if known) Name/Pronouns: Age: Any additional information (contact details, language, etc): 3.
 Report Are you reporting your own concern or responding to concerns raised by someone else?
 If responding to concerns raised by someone else, please provide their name, job title, organisation and contact details (if known) and their role in the incident (victim, witness, etc.): Please describe the concern you are reporting.
 What took place?
 Where did it take place?
 When did it take place?
-Please make it clear whether you are giving a fact, expressing opinion or the opinion of someone else: Please provide the child's/youth's account of what happened (e.g. injury, disclosure, behaviour, etc.): Please provide the details of the person alleged to have caused the incident/injury/harm if known (name, role, organisation, contact details, relationships to the child/youth): Please provide details (name, role, organisation, contact details if known) of any witnesses to the incident: 4.
-Actions taken State any action taken already to protect the child/youth (e.g. contact with the police, organisation, parents, etc.): Does the child/youth concerned know that a report has been made?
+Please make it clear whether you are giving a fact, expressing opinion or the opinion of someone else: Please provide the child's/youth's a ccount of what happened (e.g. injury, disclosure, behaviour, etc.): Please provide the details of the person alleged to have caused the incident/injury/harm if known (name, role, organisation, contact details, relationships to the child/youth): Please provide details (name, role, o organisation, contact details ; if known) of any witnesses to the incident t: 4.
+Actions taken otect the child/youth (e.g. o contact with the police, organisation, parer nts, Does the child/youth concerned know that a report has been made?
 Any further information or comments: Date and time of report being submitted: 5.
 Immediate action and decision by the Fund safeguarding focal point